 Residential development in Norway by AART Architects clad with unoiled Benchmark by Thermory thermo-pine.

-However, this process can be slowed down by regular treatments such as painting or oiling the surface of the timber– and while standard timber products must be treated in this way every few years, thermal modification makes this interval significantly longer.
+Some see it as part of the beauty of natural material, however, if preferred, this process can be slowed down by regular treatments such as painting or oiling the surface of the timber– and while standard timber products must be treated in this way every few years, thermal modification makes this interval significantly longer.

-If you’re planning a wood cladding project in the near future, material selection is a really important aspect of finding the right solution, and as you can see there are many factors to consider.
+If you’re planning a cladding project in the near future, material selection is a really important aspect of finding the right solution, and as you can see there are many factors to consider.
 By presenting the key benefits of using thermally modified wood for this purpose and comparing the features of different types of timber, we hope this article has helped you in this process.